SeanHanway/CDLibrary/README.md

 | Create JAR file and deploy program | Not yet started |

  ~~**Note:** Working on a separate javaFX package for UI.
 Will upload progress to GitHub as soon as there's something worth looking at.~~

+ **Note:** GUI currently exists however it is only a login screen made for testing purposes.
+Functionality still not implemented.